sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_21_TypesOfVariables/Q_21_TypesOfVariables_Quiz.md

 **Description**

-a) Based on size we have different types of variables like 8 bit, 16 bit, 32 bit, 64 bit, probably more than that.
-If you don’t want to waste too much memory, you can use 8 bit and if you have bigger data to store, you can use bigger memory bits.

-b) Based on size we have different types of variables like 8 bit, 16 bit, 32 bit, 64 bit, probably more than that.
-If you don’t want to waste too much memory, you can use 8 bit and if you have bigger data to store, you can use bigger memory bits.

-c) Based on size we have different types of variables like 8 bit, 16 bit, 32 bit, 64 bit, probably more than that.
-If you don’t want to waste too much memory, you can use 8 bit and if you have bigger data to store, you can use bigger memory bits.

-d) Based on size we have different types of variables like 8 bit, 16 bit, 32 bit, 64 bit, probably more than that.
+Based on size we have different types of variables like 8 bit, 16 bit, 32 bit, 64 bit, probably more than that.
 If you don’t want to waste too much memory, you can use 8 bit and if you have bigger data to store, you can use bigger memory bits.

 ---
 ---